aep/apogy/README.md

 a cloud native json schema database with composable validation

  - built on tikv and nats
- - strong validation with validation in jsonschema or cuelang
+ - strongly typed schema with bindings in most programming languages
  - durable external reconcilers inspired by kubernetes
  - first class object manipulation cli